John's Seven Favorite Mexican Food and Beverage Experiences

-Disclaimer #1: This is a blog post of my favorite foods in Mexico.
+Disclaimer #1: This is a blog post of my favorite Mexican foods.
 It does not reflect the opinions of the the rest of the MayanRental team.
 Maybe Linda, Allen or Nina will write their own post, who knows.

 Disclaimer #2: My friend Mike describes me as a gastronomic adventurer.
 What he means is that I love new and unique food experiences.